-In case of Lötzen (Polish: Giżycko) the authorities ordered the evacuation of its population, probably in order to facilitate defense of the Boyen Fortress.
-In total, 800 thousand of two million citizens went into exile.
-The number of refugees from East Prussia is estimated at hundreds of thousands.
-Some fled for refuge in the nearest forests.
-A future Polish activist in East Prussia, Jan Boenigk, recalls in his book:
+estimated at hundreds of thousands of people25.
+Some people fled for refuge in the nearest forests.
+A future Polish activist in East Prussia - Jan Boenigk - recalls in his book:

 Two days after the battle the people from Tomaszów returned to their homes.
 Nobody suffered any losses because the Russians neither stole nor destroyed anything.
 Landowners found all their livestock grazing in pastures.
-Only cows mooed painfully as their udders were full of milk.
+Only cows mooed painfully as their udders were full milk26.

-As a consequence of the military action, numerous East Prussian locations found themselves under Russian occupation.
-This group included, among others, Allenstein, Lyck (Polish: Ełk), Neidenburg (Polish: Nidzica), Ortelsburg (Polish: Szczytno).
+In consequence of military actions numerous East Prussian locations found themselves under Russian occupation.
+This group included among others Olsztyn, Nidzica, Szczytno, Ełk.

-Allenstein, from 1905 the seat of district authorities, was one of the most important locations under occupation.
-Reinhold Herbrig, a mechanic from a municipal power plant in Allenstein, provided some interesting information concerning occupation of the city on the Łyna river.
-This report is preserved in the APO holdings, in a volume concerning memories of the war, which was started on request of the Allenstein magistrate.
-The first Russian patrols entered Allenstein in the evening of August 26.
-An anonymous citizen reported: "I stuck my head out from some alley of the old town to see these unwanted guests".
-According to witnesses when Russians entered the city on Thursday, 27 August,
+Olsztyn, since 1905 the seat of district authorities, was one of the most important locations under occupation.
+Reinhold Herbrig, a mechanic from a municipal power plant in Olsztyn, provided some interesting information concerning occupation of the city on the Łyna.
+This report is preserved in the APO holdings, in a volume concerning memories of the war, which was started on request of the Olsztyn magistrate27.
+The first Russian patrols entered Olsztyn in the evening of August 26.
+An anonymous Olsztyn citizen reported: "I stuck my head out from some alley of the old town to see these unwanted guests"28.
+According to witnesses when Russians entered the city on Thursday, 27 August, a vast majority of citizens had left Olsztyn29.
+An account of some anonymous Olsztyn resident serves as a confirmation of Herbrig's memories.
+This person described the Olsztyn streets during the entrance of the Russian troops: "Along our street the tenements that usually have up to 40 residents, are empty today - we are alone!"30.
+Clerks from the district office, the post and the railway management personnel secretly left Olsztyn at the very beginning31.
+A large part of the Olsztyn power plant staff was among the runnaways.
+The only exception was Herbrig and another worker whose identity has not been determined.
+Their dutiful work enabled a continuous supply of power to the city.
+By contrast to the district clerks that had left Olsztyn, the municipal authorities, led by the supermayor Georg Zülch, remained in the city.